ArnauMoron/ADAPT-VQE/README.md

 ## Key Features

 * **ADAPT-VQE Implementation**: Iteratively builds an efficient ansatz by only adding operators that contribute most significantly to lowering the energy.
-* [cite_start]**Quantum Simulation**: Uses `qibo` and `qibojit` for quantum circuit simulations, supporting both exact state-vector calculations and shot-based measurements.
+* **Quantum Simulation**: Uses `qibo` and `qibojit` for quantum circuit simulations, supporting both exact state-vector calculations and shot-based measurements.
 * **Nuclear Flexibility**: The code is designed to simulate any desired shell by adapting the number of qubits and the corresponding data files.
-* [cite_start]**Shot Noise Analysis**: Includes analysis of how the number of shots in a simulation impacts the accuracy and standard deviation of the calculated energy.
+* **Shot Noise Analysis**: Includes analysis of how the number of shots in a simulation impacts the accuracy and standard deviation of the calculated energy.
-* [cite_start]**Hybrid Approach**: Demonstrates a mixed workflow where operators are selected classically, and their parameters are then optimized within a quantum simulation environment.
+* **Hybrid Approach**: Demonstrates a mixed workflow where operators are selected classically, and their parameters are then optimized within a quantum simulation environment.

 ## Project Structure